-After the selection(s) have been made, left click on the Load Stops button in the bottom right corner next to the red X, to route the selections.
+After the selection(s) have been made, click Load Stops 🕮 in the bottom right corner next to the red X, to route the selections.

-- Routed Stops tab will appear in the stop grid and list all stops that were routed. - A message in the bottom left corner will indicate how many stops were routed.
+- Routed Stops tab will appear in the stop grid and list all stops that were routed. • - A message in the bottom left corner will indicate how many stops were routed. ٠